[ Ver esta página en español ]

 Counselor Locations by Borough

-Due to the COVID-19 pandemic and the need to limit the number of people gathered in one place, in-person health insurance enrollment services will be suspended until further notice.
+Due to the COVID-19 pandemic, in-person health insurance enrollment services will be suspended until further notice.

 During this period, you can call for information or to schedule a telephone enrollment appointment.
 Our enrollment staff will continue to help New Yorkers sign up for low- and no-cost health insurance by phone.
 Help is available regardless of immigration status, in many languages, and your information will be kept private.